spiral/docs/odm/overview.md

 ## ODM Component Overview
 Spiral ODM components provides ability to define [compositions and aggregations] (https://en.wikipedia.org/wiki/Object_composition) of DataEntity classes.
-Such functionality can be really useful to specify application specific database schema, as result ODM has pre-built integration with [MongoDB] (https://www.mongodb.org/), hovewer you might also use ODM documents for other purposes, such as API mapping, other database sources and JSON documents.
+Such functionality can be really useful to specify application specific database schema, as result ODM has deep integration with [MongoDB] (https://www.mongodb.org/), hovewer you might also use ODM documents for other purposes, such as API mapping, other database sources and JSON documents.

 > ODM component does not have Entity Cache as ORM one.
 Be careful loading related models data (see aggregations).

 Before we will start, it's recommeneded to read following sections: [DataEntities] (/components/entity.md), [Behaviour Schemas] (/schemas.md).